 Geoffrey McDonald is lauded as a vibrant and versatile conductor, a “promising and confident” talent (The Philadelphia Inquirer) already joining the ranks at the forefront of an evolving American opera scene.
 The New York Times describes him as “an agile conductor…whose pacing is sure in both reflective and restless passages", and the Observer has noted his "original and flexible musical imagination" in productions ranging from baroque to contemporary opera, in traditional venues as well as ambitious site-specific performances.

-In past seasons, Maestro McDonald conducted the Gotham Chamber Opera, American Symphony Orchestra and Bard Festival Players, and has collaborated regularly with innovative stage director R.B.
+In past seasons, McDonald conducted the Gotham Chamber Opera, American Symphony Orchestra and Bard Festival Players, and has collaborated regularly with innovative stage director R.B.
 Schlather on Händel's operas Orlando, Alcina, Ariodante, and Semele.
-In addition to his active freelance career, Geoffrey has already established an impressive record as an engaging conductor-educator, serving as Music Director of the Longy Conservatory Orchestra in Cambridge, Massachusetts (2013-2015); the Bard College Orchestra (2011-15); the Philadelphia Young Artists Orchestra (2010-13); and the Columbia University Bach Society (2009-12).
+In addition to his active freelance career, he has already established an impressive record as an engaging conductor-educator, serving as Music Director of the Longy Conservatory Orchestra in Cambridge, Massachusetts (2013-2015); the Bard College Orchestra (2011-15); the Philadelphia Young Artists Orchestra (2010-13); and the Columbia University Bach Society (2009-12).